labeaudion/411-final-project/README.md

 ## Application Description

 This application is a Flask-based API that allows users to manage their stock portfolio, including creating accounts, logging in, adding/removing stocks, and tracking portfolio value.
+It is designed for individual investors who want to manage their portfolios, execute trades, and monitor market conditions.

-The application can only make 25 API calls a day for free, so it was hard to perform extensive testing.
+The application can only make 25 API calls a day for free, so it was difficult to perform extensive testing.

 ## Route Descriptions